racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/Q-Shell/Practical.md

         - port: sets the port number to check

-        Returns: status: 0 if running 1 if not running
+        Returns: status: True if running False if not running

-    In [8]: q.system.process.checkListenPort(22)
+    In [8]: q.system.net.checkListenPort(22)
-    Out[8]: 0
+    Out[8]: True

 More practical information can be found in the examples of creating scripts.